new year is approaching fast and so is your chance for a blog reboot!

 entice them to read your blog.
 Start out the year by making a list of

 your top five buyer or seller segments, then write out 2-3 different

 posts you could write that would appeal to each of those segments.

 posted, boost traffic to the post by running a targeted Facebook ad.

 Set up an ad group dedicated to each market segment in your area.

 Looking for inspiration?
-One of our clients, The Loken Group, recently wrote this post aimed at homeowners on the brink of retirement.
+One of our clients, Dana Hall Bradley, Better Homes and Gardens in Celebration, FL, recently wrote this post aimed at military officers preparing for retirement or deployment.

 2. Channel your inner Dear Abby and write an advice column

 and sellers turn to you advice every day.
 Why not leverage your

 knowledge by creating an advice column blog where you offer these same